-SUMMARY OF PRODUCT CHARACTERISTCS
+SUMMARY OF PRODUCT CHARACTERISTICS

 1. NAME OF THE MEDICINAL PRODUCT

-Sumatriptan 100 mg Tablets
+Sumatriptan 50 mg Tablets

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-100 mg: Each film-coated tablet contains 100 mg of sumatriptan (as sumatriptan succinate).
-Excipient(s) with known effect:
+50 mg: Each film-coated tablet contains 50 mg of sumatriptan (as sumatriptan succinate).

-100 mg: Each film-coated tablet contains 135.1 mg of lactose (as lactose monohydrate).
+Excipient(s) with known effect: 50 mg: Each film-coated tablet contains 67.5 mg of lactose (as lactose monohydrate).

 For the full list of excipients, see section 6.1.

 3. PHARMACEUTICAL FORM

 Film-coated tablet.

-100 mg: White to off-white, oblong shaped film-coated tablet debossed "100" on one side and plain on the other.
-4. CLINICAL PARTICULARS 4.1 Therapeutic indications Acute treatment of migraine attacks with or without aura.
-4.2 Posology and method of administration Sumatriptan should not be used prophylactically.
+50 mg: Peach to pink, oblong shaped film-coated tablet debossed "5" and "0" on one side and scoreline on each side.

+The tablet can be divided into equal doses.

+4. CLINICAL PARTICULARS

+4.1 Therapeutic indications

+Acute treatment of migraine attacks with or without aura.

+4.2 Posology and method of administration

+Sumatriptan should not be used prophylactically.

 Sumatriptan is recommended as monotherapy for the acute treatment of migraine and should not be given concomitantly with ergotamine or derivatives of ergotamine (including methysergide) (see section 4.3).

 Sumatriptan should be taken as early as possible after the onset of a migraine headache.
 Sumatriptan is equally effective at whatever stage of attack it is administered.

 The following recommended dosages should not be exceeded.

+Adults

-Adults The recommended dose for adults is a single dose of 50 mg.
-Some patients may require 100 mg.
+The recommended dose for adults is a single dose of 50 mg.
+Some patients may require 100 mg..

 If the patient does not respond to the first dose of sumatriptan, a second dose should not be taken for the same attack.
 In these cases the attack can be treated with paracetamol, acetylsalicylic acid, or non-steroidal anti-inflammatory drugs.
 Sumatriptan film-coated tablets may be taken for subsequent attacks.

-If the patient has responded to the first dose, but the symptoms recur a second dose may be given in next 24 hours, provided that there is a minimum interval of 2 hours between the two doses.
+If the patient has responded to the first dose, but the symptoms recur a second dose may be given in the next 24 hours, provided that there is a minimum interval of 2 hours between the two doses.
 No more than 300 mg should be taken in any 24-hour period.

 The tablets should be swallowed whole with water.

+Paediatric population

-Paediatric population REG0074305 Version 8.4 Approved Page 1 of 10 The efficacy and safety of sumatriptan film-coated tablets in children aged less than 10 years have not been established.
-No clinical data are available in this age group. .
+The efficacy and safety of sumatriptan film-coated tablets in children aged less than 10 years have not been established.
+No clinical data are available in this age group

 The efficacy and safety of sumatriptan film-coated tablets in children 10 to 17 years of age have not been demonstrated in the clinical trials performed in this age group.
 Therefore, use of sumatriptan film-coated tablets in children 10 to 17 years of age is not recommended (see section 5.1).

-Elderly (over 65 years of age)
+Elderly(over 65 years of age)

 Experience of the use of sumatriptan tablets in patients aged over 65 years is limited.
 The pharmacokinetics do not differ significantly from a younger population, but until further clinical data are available, the use of sumatriptan in patients aged over 65 years is not recommended.

 Hepatic insufficiency

 Patients with mild to moderate liver insufficiency: low doses of 25-50 mg should be considered for patients with mild to moderate liver impairment.

-Renal insufficiency

-See section 4.4.
+Renal insufficiency See section 4.4.